The following table lists all the fields in the Project Details panel of the Project Application:

 Fund Distribution enables goals for how you want to distribute funds in your project.
 Enter a percentage of your Annual Funding Goal amount to designate towards the selected goal.
 Following are various goals towards which you can distribute your fund:

-Documentation Goal: You can use funds allocated for this category to drive specific documentation initiatives, such as paying technical writers, purchasing subscription premiums, and so on.
+- Documentation Goal: You can use funds allocated for this category to drive specific documentation activities, such as paying technical writers, purchasing subscription premiums, and so on.

 The Financial Summary shows the annual financial goal and progress towards it by individual goal.
 It shows a distribution report based on your selection from the Fund Distribution panel.